Minduli-Lasandi/Minduli-Lasandi-Portfolio/README.md

 ## Updating Content

 All content is managed through the data files in `src/data/`.
-No need to touch any component files for content updates.
+No need to change any component files for content updates.

 - **Add a project** → `src/data/projects.ts`
 - **Add a publication** → paste BibTeX into `src/data/publications.ts`